Vaibhav159/voucherTracker/README.md

 ```

 ## 📄 License
-MIT License.
-Free to use and modify.
+PolyForm Noncommercial License 1.0.0.
+Free for personal and non-profit use.
+Business use prohibited.